libretime/libretime/docs/admin-manual/setup/upgrade.md

 :::tip

 You should always have proper backups and a rollback scenario in place before updating.
-If the update does not go smoothly, it may cause significant downtime, so you should always have a fallback system available during the update to ensure **broadcast continuity**.
+If the update doesn't go smoothly, it may cause significant downtime, so you should always have a fallback system available during the update to ensure **broadcast continuity**.

 :::